 The two-handed thrusts with cross support and the full power of the body behind it thrust the spear deeply into a dragon’s body, and greatly blow away the likes of man.

-While DS2 had already confirmed the miracle to be an invention of warriors serving under him, its new description in Dark Souls III clarifies the firstborn’s own personal involvement in its creation.
+While DS2 had already confirmed the miracle to be an invention of warriors serving under him, its new description in DS3 clarifies the firstborn’s own personal involvement in its creation.
 The scripture centers on him, Ornstein, and who the Japanese text identifies as a dragonslaying swordsman, apparently highlighting their exceptional bravery during the dragon hunts.
 Indeed, the miracle’s area-wide boost to attack as well as elemental resistances conveys a rallying cry: keep up the assault in the face of danger, side-by-side.
-Combined with a name like “solemn vow” (固い誓い) and a menu graphic of three swords crossed upwards, and the holy text obviously details the three parties’ steadfast solidarity in the upcoming battle.
+Combined with a name like “solemn vow” (固い誓い) and a menu graphic of three swords crossed upwards, and the holy text clearly details the three parties’ steadfast solidarity in the upcoming battle.
 Cooperation under the firstborn’s banner further suggests that the event served as the foundation for the Warriors of Sunlight, which explains why it is provided to only select — ranking — members of the covenant.
 This development fits with the lightning-hurling Ornstein, but who is this other retainer displaying his loyalty?

 Miracle of those chosen in the Sun covenant.

 Boosts attack power and cut rates, including surroundings.

 It is said that the story of the eldest child of the sun, his first knight, and the dragon-hunter swordsman is a most gallant dragon-hunter tale.